raghavmathur0505/frontend-challenge/README.md

 We would like a minimum capability.
 These are:
 - Provide a presentation that provides a list of the star wars people
 - In this list, when the specific person is clicked, the persons name and gender are displayed.
+- Either a mobile application or a browser based presentation shall be created.
+If choosing a browser based presentation, it should render in Chrome, Safari and Firefox.
+IE and Edge support at your discretion.

 ## Where to concentrate your effort
 In a UX/UI presentation, there are many areas that could be addressed.
 While implementing the minimum requirements, please feel to implement one or more items in these areas.
 Please do not feel limited to these areas if you would like to add your take on frontend development.